lewishenson/FluentCineworld/README.md

 The API uses the fluid builder pattern so the below examples can be combined.

+## Version 8.x
+FluentCineworld 8.x was released as Cineworld closed two cinemas, resulting in a breaking change to the API.

 ## Version 7.x
 FluentCineworld 7.x targets .NET 6 as .NET 5 has reached end of support.